hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_and_their_ai_companions_exploring_ed538fda-6fdb-4298-947f-f9d8fa85b2cc-0_0.content.md

 Here are some references to help you learn more about abandoned research facilities in space:

--   "Abandoned Research Facilities in Space: A Comprehensive Guide" by Dr. Sarah J. Smith
+-   "Abandoned Research Facilities in Space: A Com<wbr>pre<wbr>hen<wbr>sive Guide" by Dr. Sarah J. Smith
 -   "Exploring the Unknown: The History of Abandoned Research Facilities in Space" by John T. Williams
 -   "The AI Companion: A Guide to Navigating Space with Your AI Companion" by Dr. Lisa K. Lee